nekStab/LightKrylov/paper/paper.md

 end type
 ```

 The three abstract type-bound procedures correspond to the basic set of operations on vectors, namely scalar-vector product, linear combination of two vectors, and the dot product.
+These operations correspond to the essential building blocks required by Krylov algorithms.
-The signatures of these type-bound procedures follow, to the extent possible, the standard signatures of the corresponding `blas` functions.
+The signatures of these type-bound procedures follow, to the extent possible, the standard signatures of the corresponding `blas` functions for a more familiar use.
 For instance, the `abstract_axpby_rdp` interface is defined as

 ```fortran